-In the past decades, geo-disasters triggered by typhoon, landslide, debris flow, earthquake, tsunami, and volcanic eruption frequently occurred in Asia.
-These disasters caused great loss of human life as well as huge damage of infrastructure and property.
-As disasters are serious threats to the human society, the reduction of geo-disasters has become an urgent and critical issue for the safety of communities and their economic development.
+In the past decades, geo-disasters triggered by earthquake, landslide, debris flow, tsunami, and volcanic eruption frequently occurred all over the world, especially in Asia.
+These disasters caused great loss of human life as well as huge damage on infrastructure and property.
+As disasters are serious threats to the human society, reduction of geo-disasters has become an urgent and critical issue for the safety of communities and their economic development.

 As an initiative from Asia to reduce the geo-disasters, on September 4, 2013, ICGdR was officially registered in Matsue Prefecture with the approval of the Japanese government (Formal Name: 特定非営利活動法人国際地盤災害軽減機構).